ctechfilmuniversity/lecture_eidp/01_sessions/08/README.md

 We are done with distributing coins in the world! ✓

-### Let The Player Be Able To Collect Coins
+### Let The Player Collect Coins

 For now, we simply want a coin to disappear ("being collected") when the player collides with it.
 We will add counting points later.

 * For tracking whether a coin is collected or not, add in the coin tab a global variable for that, e.g. `coinCollected` and set it to `false`.
 * Think about it for a moment how you could detect a collision between the player and the coin.
 Feel free to use your own solution for that.
-One possibility is to set a collision to `true`, if the distance between the player and the coin positions is equal or less than both of their "radiuses" (half their size).
+One possibility is to set a collision to `true`, if the distance between the player and the coin positions is equal or less than both of their "radii" (half their size).
 You can implement this with the following code and the given [dist function](https://p5js.org/reference/#/p5/dist):

 ```js
     if (dist(coinX, coinY, playerX, playerY) <= playerSize/2 + coinSize/2) {